Halloloid/hallo_shell/README.md

 - `complete` — register or inspect custom completions
 - `exit` — quit the shell
 - `jobs`- helps to see all running and done jobs which are in the bacground
+- `history` - see all the command you typed till now from the start of the shell
+- `declare` - helps to declare a shell variables

 ### **I/O redirection**